Around 1 Mln Youth Seek Rs 760 Billion Loans Under YES - UrduPoint

 The 'YES' was launched in October last year under which Rs 100 billion had been allocated for the youth and loans ranging from Rs 100,000 to Rs 5 million, being disbursed among the youth proving their business ideas practicable.

-Initially, loans amounting to Rs 2.5 billion had been approved so far under the 'YES' which was launched in the Federal capital, Sindh and Punjab to provide concessionary loans to the youth and would be rolled out in other parts of the country soon, an official source told APP on Friday.
+Initially, loans amounting to Rs 2.5 billion had been approved so far under the 'YES' which was launched in the Federal capital, Sindh and Punjab to provide concessionary loans to the youth and would be rolled out in other parts of the country soon, an official source told APP.

 According to the 'Application Summary Report' issued by the Prime Minister Youth Affairs Program, some 84 per cent of total applications, received under the 'YES', were of male as 0.83 million had applied to obtain soft loans.